tiaanduplessis/pomd/README.md

 ## Thanks to OSS

 pomd is made possible through Open Source Software.
-A very special thanks to all the modules pomd uses [uses](package.json).
+A very special thanks to all the modules pomd [uses](package.json).

 ## Contributing
 All Contributions are welcome!
 Please open up an issue if you would like to help out. :smile: